christopher-altman/autodidactic-qml/README.md

 *Is this specific to RNNs?*

 The testbed is an RNN loop.
 The output is a concrete counterexample: local proxies can be satisfied while function is not locally recovered.
-Any generalization beyond that is an empirical question—hence the roadmap "architecture contact tests."
+Any generalization beyond that is an empirical question—hence the roadmap “architecture contact tests.”

 ---